Coverage for aiocoap / util / asyncio / recvmsg.py: 74%

 32class RecvmsgSelectorDatagramTransport(BaseTransport):

-33 """A simple loop-independent transport that largely mimicks
+33 """A simple loop-independent transport that largely mimics

 34 DatagramTransport but interfaces a RecvmsgSelectorDatagramProtocol.